kabyru/FaceToMIDI/README.md

 ## How It Works

 FaceToMIDI takes a .jpg or .jpeg image file as input, which is used as input into OpenFace's facial recognition algorithm specifically designed for images (FaceLandmarkImg.exe).
-Once the algorihm completes its analysis of the image, an output image and CSV file are generated containing the data generated from the algorithm.
+Once the algorithm completes its analysis of the image, an output image and CSV file are generated containing the data generated from the algorithm.
 For example, the output image generated for the example photo in the repo looks like this:

 ![alt text](https://i.imgur.com/iFV1rWm.jpg "Isn't Gaben beautiful?")